 Where the guys with small, cute basements at?
-If you need a rugged and powerful pump that doesn’t take most of the space, why not get a Watchdog?
+If you need a rugged and powerful sump pump that doesn’t take most of the space, why not get a Watchdog?

 All it requires is a narrow 7 feet pit.
 The Watchdog can lift water at a rate of 4400 gallons per hour.
 It will drain the water so fast; you’d want to show it off to your neighbors!
 It also comes with a 10 feet long power cord so you can place it anywhere.
 Space isn’t an issue with this one.

-Its split capacity motor draws less electricity than other pumps in the market.
+Its split capacity motor draws less electricity than other sump pumps in the market.
 With the extra cash, take your ‘significant other’ out on a date!
 And don’t worry about what’s happening in the basement.
-If the main pump fails due to a power outage, a battery-powered backup pump will take over for a smooth sail.
+If the main pump fails due to a power outage, a battery-powered backup sump pump system will take over for a smooth sail.

 The control panel is user friendly.
 A sensor will monitor the battery fluid level.
-The control panel will buzz an alarm when the backup pump is operating, so you can take care of the base one.
+The control panel will buzz an alarm when the battery backup pump is operating, so you can take care of the base one.
 It will even let you know what the problem is.
 Phew!
 It’s a lifesaver.

 Also, the control panel is so easy to calibrate, even your grandma will get the hang of it easily.
-It's an energy-efficient, high capacity pump.
+It's an energy-efficient, high capacity sump pump.
 Above all, it's a smart purchase.
 You need to buy the battery, though, that doesn't come with the package.